 This indoor pet ramp makes me so excited!
 My little Louie is getting older and it’s been difficult for him to jump up onto the couch.
 I searched online for hours looking to buy some stairs or something to help him out.
 Then I realized a pet ramp would be better than stairs as he gets older, so why not just go that route now.
 But I really couldn’t find anything and what I did find was too expensive and bulky.
 So, being the DIY maven that I am, I got busy!

-This is my stash of cabinet doors, most of which I got last spring from a good friend in Indiana for FREE!
+This is my stash of cabinet doors, most of which I got from a good friend in Indiana for FREE!
 Thank you Shannon!
 You can see the blue arrow pointing to a tall narrow one.

 I actually tried out two different doors.
 One being longer and more narrow.
 The other being wider and shorter.